bandonice/PG6301KontEksamen/README.md

 # How to start/run the code

 1. When you have opened the project, open the terminal and type "cd client".
 This will change directories to the client Then type "npm i" in the terminal.
 This will install necessary dependencies in the client folder.

-2. Cd out of the client by typing "cd.." in the terminal.
+After this type "npm start" to start the frontend.

-3. Open the terminal and type "cd server".
+3. Open another terminal and type "cd server".
 This will change directories to the server.
 Then type "npm i" in the terminal.
 This will install necessary dependencies in the server folder.
+After this you can type "npm run dev" to start the server.

 4. While inside the server type "node seed.js" in the terminal.
 Seed.js attempts to connect to a MongoDB instance running on localhost.
 This means that you must have MongoDB installed and running on your local machine.